32Vache/france-bot/readme.md

 <br>
 https://discord.gg/9p5HgJk
 \
-By 32Vache for the nation of France (EarthMC)
+By 32Vache for the nation of France in EarthMC

 ## Changelog
 #### Version 0.7.1 | 19 may 2020